simply-hollow/simran-digital-seva/README.md

-# Web Portal for an enterprise providind PAN based services
+# Web Portal for an enterprise providing PAN based services

 This is a built from scratch enterprise app for service centers.
 It provides features to manage their